al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 });
 {% endhighlight %}

 Now test it out.
-Remember to try all possible scenarios to be sure it's working correctly;
+Remember to try all possible scenarios to be sure it's working correctly.

 * name blank, description not blank
 * name not blank, description blank